caiannello/WAV2VGM/README.md

-  doc -                 Currently just some screenshots input -               Some same wave files to use as input output -              Those waves, converted to OPL3, as VGM and MP3 file repertoire -          WIP experimental stuff src -                 Project source code
+  doc -                 Currently just some screenshots input -               Some same wave files to use as input output -              Those waves, converted to OPL3, as VGM and MP3 file repertoire -          WIP crazy experimental stuff src -                 Project source code
   WAV2VGM.py -          Main executable